1. Logic and Critical Thinking

 There are three main factors to keep in mind in differentiating logic from the everyday reasoning that underpins critical thinking.

-1. Logic is not a natural human trait.
-If it were, we wouldn’t have to learn how to reason, and math wouldn’t be considered so difficult in school.
+First, logic is not a natural human trait.
+If logic were natural, we wouldn’t have to learn how to reason, and math wouldn’t be considered so difficult in school.